 Step 1: Make sure you have all the required columns and name each heading properly.

-Step 2: Once the headers of the data table is clear we can easily start entering the data just below the respective column headings.
+Step 2: Once the headers of the data table are clear we can easily start entering the data just below the respective column headings.

 In database terminology rows are called Records and columns are called Fields.

 When you are entering the data you cannot leave a single row empty.
 Let’s say you have entered the headings in the first row and if you start entering the data from the third row by leaving the 2nd row empty then you are gone.